Nneji123/SoftEngCartoonify/README.md

 ## Features :star2:
-Here are the features of the web application described in the flowchart:
+- Frontend UI with HTML, CSS and Javascript
+- Backend with Python and Flask
-- Registration of users to a database (either SQLite or PostgreSQL)
+- Registration of users to a database (either SQLite or PostgreSQL).
-- Login for authenticated users
+- Login for authenticated users.
-- Validation of user details
+- Validation of user details.
-- Image upload for logged-in users
+- Image upload for logged-in users.
-- Cartoonify process of uploaded image
+- Cartoonify process of uploaded image.
-- Display uploaded image and cartoonified image to logged in user
+- Display uploaded image and cartoonified image to logged in user.
-- Creation of a user folder for storing uploaded images
+- Creation of a user folder for storing uploaded images.
-- Deletion of the user folder upon logout to free up space
+- Deletion of the user folder upon logout to free up space.

 ## Tools Used :wrench:
 - Python